eddwalters26/perl/README.txt

 ExpandDSXwDiff
-A script to take a whole DataStage project and to create individual job files for storing in a version control repository
+A script to take a whole DataStage project and create individual job files for storing in a version control repository